dreamcatcher-tech/network/Inbox/2025-03-31 0945 super as a built in repo.md

 The first commit need not be done, it can be done as part of the flush operation, since the tip can contain everything.
 After clone, we would fork the head of the main branch.
 After init, we would do a single commit, on the default branch, and then we would fork that, to ensure we always have shared lineage.

+Reading blobs, trees, commits might be useful separated from anything that interacts with the .git dir for anything other than object storage.